ME agenda

 Derek Enlander M.D., M.R.C.S., L.R.C.P.”

-Dr Shepherd, who has said he knows very little about the Editor’s plans, is inviting suggestions for alternative names and offering his thoughts on what a journal might usefully focus on.
+Dr Shepherd, who has said he knows very little about the editor’s plans, is inviting suggestions for alternative names and offering his thoughts on what a journal might usefully focus on.

 But Dr Endander has yet to elaborate, himself, on how the editorial board will be defining “fatigue”; how it will be defining the scope of this publication or what is meant by “…other illnesses where fatigue is present”.
 It suggests that either policy is being formed on the hoof or that the editorial board is unwilling to set out its stall.